 If a University vehicle has been reserved and a trip is cancelled or departure or return times are changed, notify the Transportation Services dispatcher at once.
 Failure to give notice could result in a charge to the department for rental of a vehicle that was not used.

-If reservations have been made through Travel & Transport and the trip is cancelled, contact Travel & Transport as soon as possible.
+If reservations have been made through Fox World Travel and the trip is cancelled, contact Fox World Travel as soon as possible.
 Credit vouchers will be issued for cancellations.
 The method and timing of credit varies depending on airline and cancellation fees may be charged.

 If arrangements have been made for use of a charter bus or aircraft, or for use of a State or rental aircraft, and travel plans change or are cancelled, notify the Purchasing Department promptly.
 Failure to give prompt notice may result in a charge to the employee or the department for an unmade trip.